deep-1704/Job-Posting-Web-App/README.md

 #### Before you start:

-- Ensure Node.js, MongoDB, and npm/yarn are installed.
+- Ensure Java, Oracle21c, and npm are installed.

 #### Steps: